arv-anshul/campusx-real-estate/README.md

 ## Acknowledgements

 - [99acres.com](https://99acres.com/): I used this website to gather the data for this project.
+- [@arv-anshul/99acres-scrape](https://github.com/arv-anshul/99acres-scrape): Used this Streamlit web-app to scrape data from 99acres.com website.
 - [CampusX DSMP](https://learnwith.campusx.com): I take inspirations and follow this course's **Capstone Project**.

 ## License